koushik80/hybrid-infra-azure-intern-project/README.md

  ` Naming Conventions: ` <br />

 - Forest and Domain name: YritysX.local
  - DHCP (Dynamic Host Configuration Protocol): server01.yritysx.local,
      - Scope name: Wks,
      - Scope Description: Työasemat
  - NetBIOS name: YRITYSX

 ` Server Naming: ` <br />

 - Host machine with Windows 10 Pro.
  - Two Virtual Machines with Windows Server 2019 Datacentre are named Server01 & Server02 as WKS2.
- - One Virtual Machine with Windows 10 Enterprise named as WKS1.
+ - One Virtual Machine with Windows 10 Enterprise named WKS1.
  - Printer: Canon LBP6650dn

-`Active Directory Roles: ` <br />
+` Active Directory Roles: ` <br />

 - One of the Windows Server 2019 machines is set up as a domain controller.
  - WKS2 is set up as a secondary domain controller & used for other roles where I installed SCSM and SQL Server.
- - WKS1 is set up for the users and M365 implementaion.
+ - WKS1 is set up for the users and M365 implementation.

-`Organizational Unit (OU) Structure: `
+` Organizational Unit (OU) Structure: `

 <p align="left">Refined  OU structure to reflect the organization's hierarchy as below:</p> <br />